-The HUB-ee is a type of robot servo but designed for wheels, in fact it is a wheel, but it is also a motor, a sensor and a motor controller.
+The HUB-ee is a type of robot servo but designed for wheels, in fact it is a wheel, but it is also a motor, a sensor and a motor controller all rolled into one.

 When you want to add wheels to your robot you would normally start with a whole collection of parts: The motor and gearbox, a motor driver board, and maybe some sensors for measuring wheel speed and a controller to count revolutions or provide closed loop speed control.

 We thought it would be handy if you could just buy a wheel that had all of those things build in so we set about designing one and the result is the HUB-ee - just bolt it onto a chassis, apply power and away you go!

 Here are a few key features:

 They are easy to take apart so you can remove or replace the motor or electronics.
 For more detailed information please visit the HUB-ee resources page.

 Pronunciation? ...
 It's HUB as in wheel hub, with an ee as in e-mail.